Meet the cast of Netflix’s Sex Education season two

 Who’s Mr Groff?
 Mr Groff is a strict disciplinarian and the headmaster at Moordale – he has a strained relationship along with his son, Adam.

 What else has Alistair Petrie been in?
-Petrie has appeared in a collection of high-profile movies, together with Rogue One: A Star Wars Story, Hellboy and Rush.
-He has been working in TV since 1993 with appearances in reveals comparable to Sherlock, The Night time Supervisor, Whitechapel and Utopia, wherein he had a recurring position.
+Petrie has appeared in a sequence of high-profile movies, together with Rogue One: A Star Wars Story, Hellboy and Rush.
+He has been working in TV since 1993 with appearances in exhibits equivalent to Sherlock, The Evening Supervisor, Whitechapel and Utopia, by which he had a recurring function.

 Jim Howick performs Mr Hendricks

 Who’s Mr Hendricks?
-Moordale’s science trainer and Swing band conductor, Mr Hendricks delivers a few of the intercourse training courses on the faculty and is in a relationship with Miss Sands.
+Moordale’s science instructor and Swing band conductor, Mr Hendricks delivers a few of the intercourse training lessons on the college and is in a relationship with Miss Sands.

 What else has Jim Howick been in?
-Howick might be most simply recognised for his work in Horrible Histories, and within the BBC One sitcom Ghosts – which featured lots of his co-stars from the hit CBBC present.
-Alongside 5 different Horrible Histories solid members he crated and starred in Sky One present Yonderland, whereas different performing credit embody roles in Peep Present, Inside No. 9 and Broadchurch.
+Howick might be most simply recognised for his work in Horrible Histories, and within the BBC One sitcom Ghosts – which featured a lot of his co-stars from the hit CBBC present.
+Alongside 5 different Horrible Histories solid members he crated and starred in Sky One present Yonderland, whereas different performing credit embrace roles in Peep Present, Inside No. 9 and Broadchurch.

 Rakhee Thakrar performs Miss Sands

 Who’s Miss Sands?
-An English trainer on the faculty, Miss Sands is a superb admirer of Maeve, recognising her expertise and supporting her accordingly.
+An English instructor on the college, Miss Sands is a superb admirer of Maeve, recognising her expertise and supporting her accordingly.

-What else has Rakhee Thakrar been in?
-Thakrar starred as Shabnam Masood on EastEnders from 2014-2016 and has additionally made appearances on Docs, Holby Metropolis and Peep Present.
-As well as, she lent her voice to Large End’s Physician Who: The Time Battle audio dramas.

 Mimi Keene performs Ruby

 Who’s Ruby?
-One among Moordale’s widespread ladies, Ruby is the chief of the Untouchables group – and is mostly its meanest member.
+One in all Moordale’s well-liked women, Ruby is the chief of the Untouchables group – and is mostly its meanest member.

 Simone Ashley performs Olivia